igorlino/angular-annotorious/README.md

 [Angular Annotorious](https://github.com/igorlino/angular-annotorious/) is directive for the image annotation library [Annotorious](http://annotorious.github.io/) plugin.

+[The demo page](http://igorlino.github.io/angular-annotorious/) shows different ways to use the annotations in the angular context.

 ## Features

 Compatible with: jQuery 1.3.2+ in Firefox, Safari, Chrome, Opera, Internet Explorer 7+